Answered By: ABQ-BERNCO Library Last Updated: Mar 28, 2017 Views: 216

-The ABC Library makes many efforts to keep you informed of the status of your account.
+The Public Library makes many efforts to keep you informed of the status of your account.

 - When items become 14 days overdue an overdue notice is sent that reminds you to return or renew your items.